-- (2) DSUs vest on the grant date but are not redeemable until the recipient retires, resigns or his or her employment is otherwise terminated.
-The value of the DSUs on the payout date is based on the price of the Class B subordinate voting shares on the payout date and, accordingly, the amount of the final payout is not known until that time. - (3) The amount represents the aggregate dollar value of share units on December 19, 2014, using the closing price of the Class B subordinate voting shares on the TSX on December 18, 2014 (\$14.93). - (4) Includes share units credited as dividend equivalents. - (5) As RSUs granted to directors vest on the earlier of December 20 in the second calendar year immediately following the grant or the date the individual ceases to be a director, this table does not include share-based retainers for 2014 which the directors have elected to take in the form of RSUs.
+(2) DSUs vest on the grant date but are not redeemable until the recipient retires, resigns or his or her employment is otherwise terminated.
+The value of the DSUs on the payout date is based on the price of the Class B subordinate voting shares on the payout date and, accordingly, the amount of the final payout is not known until that time.

-(6) Ms. Dottori-Attanasio and Ms. McVicar were appointed as directors on November 19, 2014.
+- (3) The amount represents the aggregate dollar value of share units on December 18, 2015, using the volume weighted average trading price of the Class B subordinate voting shares as reported on the TSX over the prior ten (10) consecutive trading days (\$4.7227). - (4) Includes share units credited as dividend equivalents. - (5) As RSUs granted to directors vest on the earlier of December 20 in the second calendar year immediately following the grant or the date the individual ceases to be a director, this table does not include share-based retainers for 2015 which the directors have elected to take in the form of RSUs. - (6) Ms. Bennett passed away January 23, 2015.
+Mr. Thompson retired on January 30, 2015 and Mr. Bolton and Ms. Rennie did not stand for re-election on April 22, 2015. - (7) Mr. Pickering and Mr. Snider were elected as directors on April 22, 2015.